Sorry, you need to enable JavaScript to visit this website.

 Assessed from the sky = Volumes are assessed through satellite monitoring of production sites (farms, mills or supply areas) in our supply chain identified through a traceability exercise.

-Unknown = Not traced or being traced but not yet deforestation-free.
+Unknown = Not traced or being traced, but not yet assessed as deforestation-free.

 Unknown